kris701/ArduLED/README.md

 # ArduLED

+### This project is work in progress, expect errors and mistakes

 Welcome, to the ArduLED project.
 What is this? you may ask, this is a program, both one for an Arduino and one for a computer, together makes it posable to control Neopixels.
 It features easy-to-do setup, that does not require much work.
 A full list of features can be made:

  - Supports up to 8 LED strips with a total of 128 LEDs (on a standard Arduino with 2kb of memory)